chipsalliance/rocket-chip/README.md

 configuration of the design, these may be visible as AXI or AHB.
 * **Interrupts interface (interrupts)**: This interface is used to deliver external interrupts to the processor core.

-Of course, there's a lot more in the submodules, but this should be enough to get you started with the Rocket chip generator.
-We will keep documenting more about our designs in the respective README of each submodules, release notes, and even blog posts.
-In the mean time, please post questions to the hw-dev mailing list.

 ## <a name="how"></a> How should I use the Rocket chip generator?